The Wednesday Wars plays out like a Shakespeare geek’s version of the hero daydream.

 Think back to when you were a child.
 Surely at one point or another we all dreamed the hero daydream, where bullies backed away from us in the halls, teachers and adults praised our genius, teammates carried us around on their shoulders after we singlehandedly won the big game.
 You know the drill.
 All that stuff that would never happen, we just hoped that maybe someday.
 I remember, and this will seriously date me, that I would someday appear on Johnny Carson because I was just so very precocious, and Johnny would be amazed at how smart I was at such a young age.

-The Wednesday Wars plays out like a Shakespeare geek’s version of the hero daydream.
 Our narrator, seventh-grader “Holling Hoodhood”, has to read The Tempest … and takes away from it the knowledge that most of Caliban’s lines are Shakespearean curse words.
-So he spends the rest of the book muttering “toads…beetle…bats!” when he’s angry at the situation, sometimes going so far as to shout “The red plague rid you!” at his enemies.
+So he spends the rest of the book muttering “toads…beetles…bats!” when he’s angry at the situation, sometimes going so far as to shout “The red plague rid you!” at his enemies.

 There’s an even funnier scene when our hero needs a favor from a grownup, who just happens to be in charge of the upcoming Shakespeare show.
 “What I need,” says the grownup, “What would really save the day?
 Is to find a 12year old boy that knows his Shakespeare!”
 Because, you know, that happens. 🙂 And then there’s the scene where he gets to play ball with the Yankees.
 Yeah.